sitamgithub-MSIT/MalDetect/README.md

 The trained model, with set hyperparameters, was able to achieve an accuracy of 94.10% on the evaluation.
 Various runs were performed using Comet ML for experiment tracking.
 The best model was selected based on the validation accuracy and loss.
 The model is saved as a keras file provided in the repository itself.
 Further, that was applied in the prediction task and connected with the Flask app.

 **Note**: For model runs, tensorboard and comet ml were used to visualize the training and validation loss and accuracy in more detail.
-The tensorboard logs and comet ml logs screenshots are provided in the `assets/` folder.
+The screenshots of the tensorboard logs and comet ml logs are provided in the `assets/` folder.

 ## Conclusion